DwayneBrown213/Q.A.-Portfolio/bug-reports/Sprint 9/Mobile testing-S9P-02.md

 ## 📝 Description

 ### **Precondition:**
- Logged in to the app as a courier; An order is accepted and exists in the "My orders" tab; the device’s internet is turned off.
+   - Logged in to the app as a courier;
+   - An order is accepted and exists in the "My orders" tab;
+   - Device's time is set to after 9:59pm.
 ### **Steps to Reproduce:**
 1. Download and install Urban Scooter mobile app APK.
 2. Create courier login with a POST request using URL + /api/v1/courier, and valid request body.
 3. Create an order with a POST request using URL + /api/v1/orders, and valid request body.
+4. Set the devices time to a few minutes after 9:59pm.
-4. Configure the mobile app to interact with the backend, by clicking the "?" icon in the lower-right corner of the home screen, and entering a valid URL to the API.
+5. Configure the mobile app to interact with the backend, by clicking the "?" icon in the lower-right corner of the home screen, and entering a valid URL to the API.
-5. Login as courier on the app.
+6. Login as courier on the app.
-6. Accept the order that was created from the “All orders” list.
+7. Accept the order that was created from the “All orders” list.
-7. Set the device's wifi and data internet off.
-  Expected results: "No Internet Access"- pop-up is displayed.
-  Actual results: Notification not displayed.

 ### **Expected Result:**
-***"No Internet Access"***  - pop-up is displayed.
+***"2 hours until the end of the order"***  - notification is displayed.

 ### **Actual Result:**
 *Notification not displayed.*